bobgeis/js-space-rocks/readme.md

 * Up (or W) accelerates the player ship
 * Space fires bullets
 * P pauses
-* Z (or dying) activates the Omega 13: "Enough time to undo a single mistake" -->
+* Z activates the Omega 13: "Enough time to undo a single mistake"

+## "Story"

+Oh No!
+Some hooligans are dumping space rocks in to Subspace Locus 1457 again!

+Luckily, because this has happened before, a dedicated destroy and rescue ship is posted there.
+That's you!

+Try to keep the Locus safe for travelers.
+Good luck!

+## Objectives

+* Ships - try to help the transports cross the zone safely.
+* Lifepods - bring any lifepods you collect to the medbay in the upper right.
+* Crystals - bring any crystals you collect to the prospector post in the lower left.

 ## Attributions